is8ac/bnn/status.md

 Clustering images is pointless.
 Clustering 3x3 patches is very much possible.

-Assuming each pixel to be 32 bits, a 3x3 patch consists of 32*3*3=288 bits.
+Assuming each pixel to be 32 bits, a 3x3 patch consists of 32 x 3 x 3 = 288 bits.
 288 bits of a big space.
 However, we should not think of the 32 bits of a pixel as being 32 independent bits representing 32 shannons of information.